 - There are no disputes among beneficiaries

 The government’s online probate application service guides you through each step.
-HMCTS also operates a helpline at 0300 303 0648 (Monday to Friday, 9am to 1pm) for questions during the process.
+HMCTS also operates a helpline at 0300 303 0648 (Monday to Friday, 9am to 1pm).

 When to get professional help